|Sebring Ohio Historical Society

 made more figurines of horses than any other subject.

-7. Look for limited amounts of red paint brushed on with precise strokes.
+7. Look for limited amounts of red paint brushed on with precise

-often painted red.
+were also often painted red.

 8. Paper labels and stamps could read: Grindley Ware, Grindley-ware,